Librarika/manual/docs/circulations.md

 	![Reserve item form](img/circulations-reserve-form.png)

+* Enter member number or name for whom you want to reserve.
+* Then enter the accession number or isbn or title of the item that you want to reserve.
-* Enter member number, accession number, booking date, return date etc.
+* Next enter the booking date and return date.
 * Select status as "Reserved".
 * Click on the `Submit` button when you are done.